Quantcast

 Disclosure

-The BSOTA Program may now admit students by August 2022 and may proceed to the Pre-accreditation Review step of the accreditation process.
-The Program must have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates are eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the graduate will be a Certified Occupational Therapy Assistant (COTA).
-In addition, the State of Florida requires licensure to practice.
-Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
+Webber International University’s baccalaureate-degree-level occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
+ACOTE’s telephone number c/o AOTA is (301) 652- 6611, and its web address is www.acoteonline.org.
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
+In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 FAQ